ridaamirini/vue-cloneya/README.md

 - __Type__: `array`
 - __Default__: `null`

 The values for the v-cloneya-input.
+For Two-way Data Binding use `v-model`

 ### Events